itsaark/NB_Class_Project/README.md

 ### Working with the code

-Our program runs on a case-sensitive code.
+The program runs on a case-sensitive code.
 So please input the names of cities according to the list provided above.

 ```